nicolasmetallo/eleventy-netlify-boilerplate/pages/home.md

 ---
 ## Hey there.

-My name is Nicolas, and I'm an engineer currently based out of Europe.
-My interests are around computer vision, urban technologies, data science, and creating sustainable business models.
+My name is Nicolas, and I'm a developer and maker currently based out of Europe.
+My interests are around business strategy, data science, and building connected cities.
 I'm also a Porteño, River Plate's fan, and food-lover.